cchapman31/cchapman31.github.io/README.md

 ## Baseballs (Home Run Awards)

 Baseballs are separate from CIA Bucks.
-Bucks are the wheel currency and sit in a member's bank balance; baseballs are an award an admin grants by hand on the **Transactions** page.
+Bucks are the wheel currency and sit in a member's bank balance; baseballs are an award an admin grants by hand on the **Transactions** page or the **Award baseballs** panel on the Admin page.
+They show up as outline icons on the member's bank slip, and every completed set of 3 is boxed together to show it's a full
-They show up as outline icons on the member's bank slip, grouped in threes, with a caption that tracks progress — every 3 baseballs is $2,500 toward an experience.
+$2,500 award.
 Baseballs never touch the bucks balance; the $2,500 is honoured however you decide to honour it.

 ## Earning spins